dai-shi/react-suspense-router/README.md

 The new [Render-as-You-Fetch](https://reactjs.org/docs/concurrent-mode-suspense.html#approach-3-render-as-you-fetch-using-suspense) pattern is mind-blowing.

-This is an experimental project that combines react-router and some other libraries.
+This is an experimental library that combines react-router and some other libraries.
+You can get the benefit of Render-as-You-Fetch out of the box.

 ## Install